 Let's put theory into practice.

 Little snippets of phrases, or themes, in music sound good, or catchy, when played over chords.
-They're like parts of melodies, and I call them Licks.
+They're like parts of melodies that I call Licks.

 Remember songs like, "Theme from the Twilight Zone", or, Beethoven's "Symphony No. 9", or, "Santa Clause is Coming to Town"?
 Each contain parts of melodies that people remember later.